ItsK1tty/w1tchdocs/docs/source/index.rst

 It offers straightforward functions to interact with the game and provides a lot of useful features for scripting.

-Check out the :doc:`generalinfo` section for further information.
+Check out the :doc:`generalinfo` section for further information, as well as :doc:`gettingstarted`.

 .. note::